Financial Aid Advisor

 - Consults with students to obtain information needed to determine eligibility for aid.

-- Determines student eligibility for financial aid through verification and makes financial aid decisions and awards for students in accordance with federal, state, and institutional policies.
+- Determines student eligibility for financial aid through verification and makes financial aid decisions and awards for students.

 - Responsible for the financial aid processes for students, which includes verifying and monitoring student files.